 The first thing I do is inspect the lens mount (where the lens gets attached to a camera body) and see if I can find traces of lens use.
 Usually, you will see dirt on both the rear lens cap and on the lens mount or if the lens was cleaned, you should see some scratches on the metal mount.
 If everything looks good and there is some clean grease on both the mount and the lens cap, I then inspect the rear lens glass element and make sure that it is clean, without any scratches as well.
 Next, I move to the front of the lens and inspect the front glass element for scratches and dirt.
 After that, I use a flashlight to check if there are any large chunks of dust behind the front lens element.
 Small pieces of dust are never a problem, but if you see a piece of plastic or another large particle, you should return the lens for replacement immediately.
 Finally, check the lens barrel for damage and scratches.

-2) Clean the rear mount and connectors
+2) Clean the Rear Mount and Connectors

 Here is the rear of a brand new Nikon 24mm f/1.4G lens:

-3) Protect the lens with a filter
+3) Protect the Lens with a Filter

-4) Test the lens
+4) Test the Lens

 You have inspected, cleaned the lens and protected it with a filter – now it is time to get out and shoot!
 Mount the lens on your camera, then take it out for a real test.
 Go out for a walk in your neighborhood and take lots of pictures.
 Try focusing on your subjects from a close distance, then take some pictures of subjects far away, while playing with different aperture values.
 Pay very close attention to how you focus and take multiple pictures of the same subject while re-acquiring focus.

-5) Register the lens
+5) Register the Lens

 Don’t forget to register the lens with Nikon, Canon, Sony or whoever else you bought it from.
 It is a good idea to register your lens right away, since manufacturers like Nikon require registration to get the 5 year extended warranty (although they will still accept the lens for service if you can show them the original receipt and proof that you bought it from a Nikon authorized dealer).
 In addition, if a lens is recalled for whatever reason, you will get notifications from your manufacturer and if you need to send it for repair, tech support will be able to help you quickly.
-If you have a Nikon lens, visit this Product Registration page or simply go to http://support.nikonusa.com, then click on “Service & Support” -> “Product Registration”.
+If you have a Nikon lens, visit this Product Registration page or simply go to https://www.nikonimgsupport.com/ni/NI_home?ctry=US&lang=en_US, then click on “Service & Support” -> “Product Registration”.
 If you have never registered anything with Nikon, now might be a good time to register your gear.
 I have every single Nikon camera, lens and accessory registered with Nikon USA.
 Once you register, you will be able to see every Nikon gear you own on one page, along with serial numbers.

-6) Take it for a ride!
+6) Take It For a Ride!

 Every lens is different and requires some learning and getting used to.
 You have played with the lens and shot some sample pictures, now you need to take it with you on a real photo shoot.
 If you have an upcoming event, a vacation or a real photo shoot for your photography business, try to use your new lens as much as you can.
 Not only will you learn how to use it better, but you will also find out what its limitations are (unfortunately, no lens is perfect) and when to use its best.
 When I do my lens reviews, I always try to take them on real photo shoots, so that I can get a good feel on their performance.
-Shooting test charts and brick walls just won’t produce great pictures!
+Shooting test charts and brick walls just won’t make good photos!